Crockpot Brunswick Stew

 Smoky.
 Hearty.
 Southern.
-Those are its three most prominent qualities we can think of.
+Those are the three most prominent qualities we can think of.

 The smoky flavors come from the original method of using leftover smoked meats in the recipe.
 Yet nowadays, we add barbeque sauce, and liquid smoke to create smokiness at home.
 You don’t need a smoker to capture all these flavors.

-The “southernness” of our Best Brunswick Stew comes from the mere fact that it was created in the South.
-Yet it also takes into account the array of different Southern ingredients found in Brunswick Stew, such as pork, lima beans, corn, and okra.
+The “southern-ness” of our Best Brunswick Recipe comes from the mere fact that it was created in the South… It also takes into account the array of different Southern ingredients found in Brunswick Stew, such as pork, lima beans, corn, and okra.